subuser-security/subuser/permissions-dot-json-file-format.md

 **Note on optional fields**: Setting an optional field to an empty string is not a valid way of requesting it's default value.
 If you want the default value, don't include the field at all.

- * `last-update-time`: This field records the last time the program, or it's `Dockerfile` were known to be updated.
-The purpose of this field is telling `subuser` if a program has been updated and must be re-installed.
+ * `last-update-time`: This field records the last time the image, or it's `Dockerfile` were known to be updated.
+The purpose of this field is telling `subuser` if a image has been updated and must be re-installed.
 It is important that this string be comparable with python's built in string comparison algorithm.

   Ex: